BoevaLab/ANS_supplementary_information/README.md

 ```

 ## Rerunning experiments
-After downloading the data and correctly modifying the paths as described in the "Content"-part, we can run the experiments.
+After downloading the data (see below) and correctly modifying the paths in `data/constants.py`, we can run the experiments.
 The figures for the experiments are created in the `notebooks` folder. **Note:** Manual correction of the storing paths in the jupyter notebooks might be required.
 - Preprocessing (This step can be skipped if preprocessed data and signatures have been downloaded): Make sure to download all the datasets of the `cansig_preprocessed` folder (see "Data Availability" below).
 Run the `data/run_preprocessing_cancer.sh` script for a desired dataset (CRC, ESCC, LUAD, breast cancer).
-Then get the malignant signatures by running `data/run_dgex_cancer_sigs_with_pseudobulks.sh`.
+Then, get the malignant signatures by running `data/run_dgex_cancer_sigs_with_pseudobulks.sh`.
 - Benchmark experiments (**NOTE: Change the storing paths in the bash files**):
     - The optimal control gene selection/ induced control bias and the comparable score range experiments can be rerun by running `experiments/run_pbmc_experiments.sh` bash script. **NOTE**: Change the storing paths in the bash files of the comparable score range experiments, i.e.,`experiments/comparable_score_ranges/run_exp_[...].sh`

     - The "data composition," "signature length," and "noise robustness experiments" can be rerun by running `experiments/run_all_cancer_experiments_on_dataset.sh` bash script with a desired preprocessed dataset (CRC, ESCC, LUAD, breast cancer).
+    - The `runtime` experiment can be reproduced by running the jupyter notebook in the `experiments/runtime` folder.
     - Run the different Jupyter notebooks in the `notebooks` folder to create the remaining visualizations.
 - EMT case study:
     - For each cancer type (CRC, ESCC, LUAD, breast cancer) run the `get_cancer_emt_cells.ipynb` Jupyter notebook (`notebooks/EMT_scoring_experiments/CANCER_TYPE`)